 (5) the disposition of active clients at the time of closure.

-(c) If an agency surrenders its license or allows its license to expire, DADS denies an application for license by the agency, its license holder, and its affiliate for one year after the date of the surrender or expiration.
+(c) If an agency surrenders its license or allows its license to expire, HHSC denies an application for license by the agency, its license holder, and its affiliate for one year after the date of the surrender or expiration.

 TITLE 26 HEALTH AND HUMAN SERVICES